ronnyardi/cks-exam-scenarios/ch_automounting-sa/step2/step.md

   * [Q1] Create a running busybox pod, name it `q1-secure-sa`, and attach the service account `sa-secure` to it.
 Verify if the service account token is mounted in the pod filesystem or not?
 (YES/NO)

-  * [Q2] Create a running busybox pod, name it `q2-secure-sa` with automount disabled in the pod spec, and attach the service account `sa-secure` to it.
+  * [Q2] Create a running busybox pod, name it `q2-secure-sa` with automount enabled in the pod spec, and attach the service account `sa-secure` to it.
 Verify if the service account token is mounted in the pod filesystem or not?
 (YES/NO)

   * [Q3] In the `default` namespace, create a running busybox pod, name it `q3-secure-sa` with automount disabled in the pod spec.
 Verify if the service account token is mounted in the pod filesystem or not?
 (YES/NO)